User manual

 Windows doesn't use three-byte or four-byte containers for 8-bit and 16-bit samples, as well as it doesn't use 20-bit and 22-bit samples, so other formats don't have ambiguities.

-Why is the microphone endpoint shown in the tray when only VAC endpoints are used?
+Why is the microphone icon shown in the tray when only VAC endpoints are used?

 Windows shows the microphone icon in the system tray to indicate that an audio recording device is being used (actually performs the recording).
 This is in order to prevent covert listening and covert recording of conversations.